r0han99/Deep-Learning-Anatomy/README.md

 ## Pipeline Script Testing Ideology

 - MNIST : Anchores the process of establishing the comprehensive report sheet which is to be rendered on the web-page.
-- CIFAR-10 : Facilitates the process of constructing and Testing a Robust pipeline script which dynamically creates report-sheets with minimal human intervention.
+- CIFAR-10 : Facilitates the process of Constructing and Testing a robust pipeline script which dynamically creates report-sheets with minimal human intervention.
 - Cats-&-Dogs : Validates the report generation process and pipeline robustness post-deployment

 Note, These 3 projects were the support structures to _test_ and _automate_ the process to fill the project catalogue dynamically.